 Place near the source of the flies and wait a few days.
 You can also transfer the wine to another container, and cover with punctured plastic wrap.
 They may have died, but at least they died drunk.
 Luckily for the beer-lovers among us, a leftover bottle of brew works as well.

 4. Milk and sugar trap

-Don't forget, these traps may take care of the adult population, but there still may be larvae lurking.
-To keep them from coming back, make sure your kitchen and home is free of standing water, mop buckets, leaking pipes, etc. If a stinky sink seems to be the source, dilute a capful of bleach with 12 oz. hot water and pour it in the drain.
+Don't forget, these traps to kill fruit flies may take care of the adult population, but there still may be larvae lurking.
+To keep fruit flies from coming back, you have to kill the eggs, too.
+Make sure your kitchen and home are free of standing water, mop buckets, leaking pipes or any place that would make a good home for fruit fly larvae.
+If a stinky sink seems to be the source, dilute a cap-full of bleach with 12 ounces of hot water and pour it down your kitchen sink drain.

-Given their love for rotting food, make sure trash cans are closed and trash bags are tied up tight.
-Fruit flies also love dirty dishes, so now’s the time to tackle that pile in the sink.
+Given the fruit flies' love for rotting food, make sure trash cans are closed and trash bags are tied up tight.
+Fruit flies also love dirty dishes, so now is the time to tackle that pile in the sink.

-If you have houseplants, poor-quality soil could also be a problem.
+If you have houseplants, poor quality soil could also be a problem.
 Many cheap potting soils contain fungi and decaying organic matter that attract fruit flies.
-Switch to better soil, and top your potting mix with a layer of aquarium gravel or course sand to keep hatched larvae from crawling out.
+Switch to better soil, and top your potting mix with a layer of aquarium gravel or coarse sand to keep hatched larvae from crawling out.

 Even if the fruit you buy at the grocery store is perfectly fresh, it may have fruit fly larvae on it after coming into contact with rotting fruit, so one thing you can do is wash any fruit when you bring it home to kill the eggs of the fruit flies.
 For fruit like bananas and melons, add a half cup of vinegar to a large bowl of water and submerge the fruit to wash it off.